 The accelerated expansion of the universe is thought to be caused by a new phenomenon, dark energy, or perhaps requires a modification in our theory of gravity.
 We know little about the fundamental nature of dark energy: is it constant, or does it change in time?
-DES will observe thousands of supernovae and hundreds of millions of galaxies to measure or constrain changes in dark energy over cosmic time.
+DES has observed thousands of supernovae and hundreds of millions of galaxies to measure or constrain changes in dark energy over cosmic time.

 The Universe is getting away from us